keithreid-sfw/harry/README.md

 # harry

-hour-based analysis of restrictive room yoose
+Hour-based Analysis of Restrictive Room Yoose

-modelling decay in seclusion durations
+modelling decay in seclusion durations to remove confounders for comparisons

 timeline analysis of how long seclusions take